nodet/dowml/README.md

   --space SPACE, -s SPACE
                         Id of the space to connect to.
 Takes precedence over the one specified in the credentials under the 'space_id' key, if any.
+  --url URL, -u URL     URL to use for the Machine Learning service.
+Takes precedence over the one
+                        specified in the credentials under the 'url' key, if any.
+Incompatible with --region argument.
+  --region REGION, -r REGION
+                        Region to use for the Machine Learning service.
+Takes precedence over the region or URL specified in the credentials, if any.
+Incompatible with --url argument.
+Possible values for the region are ['us-south', 'eu-de', 'eu-gb', 'jp-tok'].
 $
 $
 $ dowml -c help type size 'inputs inline' 'solve examples/afiro.mps' jobs wait jobs log 'type docplex' 'solve examples/markshare.py examples/markshare1.mps.gz' wait jobs dump 'shell ls -l *-*-*-*-*' 'delete *'